-You might think that your eyes take a steady video to analyse what’s going on.
-In fact, your brain processes action as a series of still shots.
+You might think that your eyes take a steady video to analyze what’s going on.
+In fact, your brain processes action as a series of stop-motion shots.
 Your brain is also programmed to identify familiar objects and possible disregard unfamiliar items.

 Understanding how you are seen will minimize your risks on the road and make you a safer rider.